-Introduces students to the principles of molecular genetics with an emphasis on human disease and an understanding of the key concepts underlying the experimental techniques of DNA manipulations.
+Introduces students to the principles of molecular genetics and aspects of population, evolutionary and conservation genetics.
+An emphasis is given to understanding the key concepts underlying the experimental molecular biology techniques and DNA manipulations.
 Topics include Mendelian genetics, chromosome structure, DNA replication, transcription, translation, gene expression, mutation and DNA repair, molecular genetic analysis, complex genetic disease, DNA testing, biotechnology and gene therapy.

-- Introduction to genetics, cells, chromosomes and meiosis
+- Introduction to genetics, DNA and Chromosomes structure, meiosis and sexual reproduction

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.